apache/yetus/asf-site-src/source/documentation/in-progress/precommit-robots.html.md

 ```

 Experience has shown that certain Jenkins + Java + OS combinations have problems sending signals to child processes.
-In the case of Apache Yetus, this may result in aborted or workflows that timeout not being properly killed.  `test-patch` will write two files in the patch directory that may be helpful to combat this situation if it applies to your particular configuration.  `pidfile.txt` contains the master `test-patch` process id and `cidfile.txt` contains the docker container id.
+In the case of Apache Yetus, this may result in aborted or workflows that timeout not being properly killed.  `test-patch` will write two files in the patch directory that may be helpful to combat this situation if it applies to your particular configuration.  `pidfile.txt` contains the main `test-patch` process id and `cidfile.txt` contains the docker container id.
 These will not be present on a successful exit.
 In Pipeline code, it should look something similar to this:

  ```groovy
     post {